Rebecca Napier: Storylines

-A few years later, Paul and Terese Willis find Rebecca waiting at the Erinsborough community centre, where she is meeting with Toadie to discuss a partnership between the women's shelter she runs and the Sonya Foundation.
+Five years later, Paul and Terese Willis find Rebecca waiting at the Erinsborough community centre, where she is meeting with Toadie to discuss a partnership between the women's shelter she runs and the Sonya Foundation.
 Rebecca appears surprised Paul and Terese are getting married, and that his former wives Lyn Scully and Gail Lewis are also in town.
 Rebecca catches up with Karl and Susan, and then she meets Gail for the first time.
 She admits that being back is bringing up unwelcome memories for her.
 Paul later finds Rebecca crying on the mezzanine and she apologises for pushing him off it.
 She tells him that she is angry at herself for letting him turn her into someone she never was.
 They hug and Terese confronts them, having seen them on the CCTV.
 Rebecca allows Paul to explain what happened to Terese, and she says that she did not think she was capable of hurting someone like that before marrying Paul.
 All the wives confront Terese at the day spa, but Rebecca and Lyn get into an argument.
 Rebecca meets and dates Gary Canning (Damien Richardson), but when she learns he is also seeing Gail, she ends their potential romance and leaves town.